chauff/cse1500-web-transcripts/Lecture-8.md

 As stated earlier, `eval()` should be avoided at all costs.

+#### SQL injection

+One important injection type is missing in the above list: **SQL injections**.
+They will be covered in the database part of this course.

 ### Broken authentication

-Recall that in order to establish *sessions*, cookies are used.
+Recall that in order to establish *sessions*, cookies are used ([Lecture 7](Lecture-7.md)).
 A cookie stores a randomly generated user ID on the client, the remaining user information is stored on the server:

 ![Session](img/L8-sessions.png)